• Skip to primary navigation

 The Best Budget Smartwatch: 9 Slender Wrist Picks

-Technology is expensive, and that’s often the case with wearables — but not always.
+Technology is expensive, and that’s often the case with high quality wearables, but is not always the case for watches.
 The best affordable smartwatch for you could easily fall within your budget.

 To be honest, it took me a long time to get on board with smartwatches.
 I love my analog automatics and quartz timepieces.
-Besides, James Bond hardly ever wore one.
-Well, except for the Seiko M354, which many considered a smartwatch in 1979!
+Besides, James Bond hardly ever wore one, with the exception of the majestic Seiko M354, which many considered a smartwatch back in 1979!
 Then, I entered my 30s (a long time ago) and decided to go on a health journey.
-I acquired a wearable fitness tracker, and now, I love them.
-But I still refuse to pay a ton of money for one.
+I acquired a wearable fitness tracker, and that made me fall in love with them.
+But even now I refuse to pay a ton of money for one.

-It was important to me to find the best budget smartwatch for my needs.
+It was important for me to find the best budget smartwatch for suiting my needs.
 I did a lot of research, as did my friends and colleagues here at TSW.
-If you’re like me and prefer to save your dollars on something else, we’ve got you covered.
+If you’re frugal like me but prefer to buy the high-quality stuff within your budget, we’ve got you covered.

 Table of Contents